Gaganyaan: Vyommitra

 On 22 January 2020, ISRO announced Vyommitra, a female-looking robot who will accompany the other astronauts in the mission.
 ISRO aims not to fly animals onboard experimental missions unlike other nations that have carried out human space flight.
 Instead, it will fly humanoid robots for a better understanding of what weightlessness and radiation do to the human body during long durations in space.

 Vyommitra is expected to be onboard uncrewed Gaganyaan missions to perform microgravity experiments, monitor module parameters, and support astronauts in crewed missions by simulating functions like a human from the waist up.
 It does not have legs.
 It is programmed to speak Hindi and English and perform multiple tasks.

 It can detect and give out warnings if environmental changes within the cabin get uncomfortable to astronauts and change the air condition.
 It can autonomously complete tasks and follow new commands.

+Launches

+Crew Module Atmospheric Re-entry Experiment

+On 13 February 2014, Hindustan Aeronautics Limited handed over the first boilerplate prototype of Crew Module structural assembly to ISRO for Crew Module Atmospheric Re-entry Experiment (CARE).
+ISRO's Vikram Sarabhai Space Centre would equip the Crew Module with systems necessary for life support, navigation, guidance and control systems.
+The mission's objectives were to comprehend the reentry aerodynamics and test the effectiveness of the deceleration system by demonstrating the separation of the apex cover and the deployment of the parachute in a cluster configuration.

+ISRO undertook an uncrewed test launch of the vehicle aboard the LVM3-X, for an experimental sub-orbital flight on 18 December 2014.
+The crew module separated from the rocket at an altitude of 126 km.
+On-board motors controlled and reduced the speed of the module until an altitude of 80 km.
+Thrusters were shut off at that altitude and atmospheric drag further reduced speed of the capsule.

+The module's heat shield was expected to experience temperature in excess of 1600 C. Parachutes were deployed at an altitude of 15 km to slow down the module, which performed a splashdown in the Bay of Bengal near Andaman and Nicobar Islands.

+This flight was used to test orbital injection, separation and re-entry procedures and systems of the Crew Capsule.
+Also tested were the capsule separation, heat shields and aerobraking systems, parachute deployment, retro-firing, splashdown, flotation systems, and procedures to recover the Crew Capsule from the Bay of Bengal.
+Inflight launch abort and parachute tests were expected to be conducted by the end of 2019.